-The Super Bowl is fast approaching and the excitement surrounding the big game grows exponentially with each passing day.
-Here at Roadtrips, we know how impressive of a spectacle the big game can be to watch in person, and we can’t wait to arrive in Miami with our guests and experience it all.
-If you’re not well-versed in the Super Bowl, just need a quick refresher, or want to entertain your Super Bowl party guests with Super Bowl history, facts, and trivia?
-Check out our Super Bowl LIV Ultimate Guide below.
+The Super Bowl is an event football fans look forward to all year long and the excitement surrounding the big game grows exponentially with each passing day.
+Here at Roadtrips, we know how impressive of a spectacle the big game can be to watch in person, and each year we look forward to arriving in the host city to experience it all with our guests.
+If you’re not well-versed in the Super Bowl, just need a quick refresher, or want to entertain your Super Bowl party guests with Super Bowl history facts, and trivia, you can check out our Super Bowl Ultimate Guide below.

 What is the Super Bowl?